-The Robotic Therapy is an integral part of our comprehensive Stroke Rehabilitation Program.
+The Robotic Therapy The Robotic Therapy is an integral part of our comprehensive Stroke Rehabilitation Program.
 This is a new powerful therapy concept for individuals who have suffered strokes, traumatic brain injuries or other neurological disorders resulting in arm weakness.

 How Robotic Therapy works?